Luke Hartsuyker, since 2001.

 Page refused to serve in a government led by Lyons’ deputy Robert Menzies, but the Country Party rebelled and replaced Page with a new leader.
 Page returned to government in 1940 as a minister, and again served as a minister from 1949 to 1956.
 Page continued to serve in Parliament until the 1961 election.
 At that election, he was too ill to campaign and fell into a coma before the election.
 In a surprise upset, Page was defeat by the ALP’s Frank McGuren, and he died days later.

 McGuren only held the seat for one term, which was the only term the ALP has ever held Cowper.
 He was defeated in 1963 by the Country Party’s Ian Robinson.
 Robinson transferred to the new seat of Page in 1984, and Garry Nehl won Cowper for the Nationals.
 Nehl retired in 2001, and was succeeded by Luke Hartsuyker.
-At the 2007 election, Hartsuyker’s margin was cut to 1.2%, making it a marginal electorate.
-This took place despite the ALP changing candidates late in the piece, when John Fitzroy was replaced by Paul Sefky, over the protests of local branches.
+At the 2007 election, Hartsuyker’s margin was cut to 1.2%, before increasing to over 9% in 2010.

 - Luke Hartsuyker (Nationals)